Estimated reading time: 20 minutes

 Hey Mr. CBB,

 September got away from me.
-I just realized I haven’t even read the post from all the August people participating in the challenge.
+I just realized I haven’t even read the posts from all the August participants in the challenge.

 The last couple of months have sucked, to put things lightly.